University of Sheffield: Student accommodation

 The university halls of residence comprises two separate sites: Ranmoor/Endcliffe and City.
 Ranmoor/Endcliffe is situated in the western suburb of Sheffield, which is close to Broomhill and Ecclesall Road.
 The Endcliffe Village was opened in 2008 and the Ranmoor Village in 2009.
 Ranmoor House, opened in the autumn term of 1968, was once the largest hall of residence at the university, housing around 800 students.
 As part of the university's Student Residences Strategy, Ranmoor House was demolished in March 2008, a year before the new Ranmoor Village was scheduled to open.
 The Endcliffe and Ranmoor villages have been together referred to as Ranmoor/Endcliffe since 2016.
 The Endcliffe Village was renamed "South accommodation (near Endcliffe)", and the Ranmoor Village "North accommodation (near Ranmoor)".
 City accommodation, including Allen Court, Broad Lane Court, St. George's Flats, Mappin Court and Studio 300, are located on the Main Campus, on St George's Campus, or near the North Campus.

 Off campus can be found Sheffield Student Housing Co-operative, a student housing cooperative providing not-for-profit, student-managed housing for its members.
 They currently manage a property on Northfield Road in Crookes, Sheffield.

 Sheffield Varsity

 The annual Sheffield Varsity is an annual varsity match that takes place between sports teams from the university and its rival Sheffield Hallam University starting from 1996.
 The varsity is divided into winter and summer competitions.
 Over 1,000 students from both universities compete in over 30 varsity sports in more than 70 events.
+The Sheffield Varsity series is home to the largest Ice Hockey Varsity Match outside North America, as well as one of the largest collegiate ice hockey matches in the world.
+With an annual ice hockey match at Utilita Arena attracting over 9500 supporters.
 The university's sports colours are black and gold.
 Sheffield won the Varsity competition in 2013, beating Hallam for the first time in ten years.
-It extended the newfound winning streak to seven years in a row; winning again from 2014 to 2019.
+Since finding victory in 2013, the University has had consistent success against Sheffield Hallam, with the University winning for 11 consecutive years.